FlamingLeo/MolSim/README.md

 **NOTE**: It is recommended to pre-install the libraries before building to speed up compilation and reduce the size of the `build` folder.

-¹: Xerces-C++ is not supported when compiling with the Intel C++ compiler.
+¹: Xerces-C++ is REQUIRED to be installed beforehand.

 ## Getting Started